Olatade/docs/get-started/overview.md

 ### Docker registries

 A Docker registry stores Docker images.
-Docker Hub is a public registry that anyone can use, and Docker is looks for images on Docker Hub by default.
+Docker Hub is a public registry that anyone can use, and Docker looks for images on Docker Hub by default.
 You can even run your own private registry.

 When you use the `docker pull` or `docker run` commands, Docker pulls the required images from your configured registry.
 When you use the `docker push` command, Docker pushes